jonathan-laurent/delphyne/docs/manual/extension.md

 demo_files: ["demo_1", "demo_2"]
 ```

-See the [Reference][delphyne.CommandExecutionContext] for the list and description of all available settings.
+See the [Reference][delphyne.ExecutionContext] for the list and description of all available settings.
 All settings have default values so empty `delphyne.yaml` files are allowed (or no file at all if the project root coincides with the VSCode workspace).
-In addition, any subset of global settings from the `delphyne.yaml` file can be locally overriden in individual demonstration or command files by prefixing it with a [`@config` comment block][delphyne.CommandExecutionContext].
+In addition, any subset of global settings from the `delphyne.yaml` file can be locally overriden in individual demonstration or command files by prefixing it with a [`@config` comment block][delphyne.ExecutionContext].

 ## Editing Demonstrations {#editing-demonstrations}